 Diamond shaped salted snacks made from flour dough, deep fried & cut into strips and can be served as a tea time snack.

 Love from Indians & Gujratis in the form of deep-fried sugar coated flour pieces.
-This crispy snack is favorite of kids.
+This crispy snack is a favorite of kids.
 Enjoy munching these sweet & salty snacks.

 Sandesh is a delicacy of Bengal.
 Chocolate flavored Sandesh is truly unique.
 Impress your loved ones by preparing this chocolate containing sweet dish with cottage cheese stuffed with melted chocolate, walnut & almond mixture.

 A classic Indian sweet pudding.
 Prepare this elegant dessert made with rice, milk, cream, sugar.
 Sprinkle some saffron strands to enhance the flavor.

-The most important snack of Holi.
+The most important snack for Holi.
 Spice up your taste-buds with hot & spicy pakoras with a pint of bhaang.

 Bhaang or Thandai

 Holi is incomplete without this refreshing health drink.
 Bhang is made up with the paste of cannabis leaves added to milk.
-Thandai is made up with poppy seeds and flavored with nuts, cardamom & rose petals.
-Bhaang is occasionally added to thandai for intoxicating effect.
+Thandai is made up of poppy seeds and flavored with nuts, cardamom & rose petals.
+Bhaang is occasionally added to thandai for an intoxicating effect.
 Welcome your guests with this aromatic splashing traditional blend.

 Green Peas Prunes Tikki with Plum Grapes Chutney

 Different types of pakoras and bhajiyas are usually prepared on the occasion of Holi.
 Pakoras are incomplete without chutney.
 Let us find out the easy to cook the recipe of Green Peas Prunes Tikki with Plum Grapes Chutney.

 All you need is: